 Finding out you are expecting two babies will be one of the most amazing blessings as a mom.
 You may be completely excited and overwhelmed all at the same time.
 Soon after the shock of having twins wears off, you will wonder how raising two will be possible.
-It’s not only possible, but also incredibly rewarding with a bit of preparation and support.
+It’s possible and incredibly rewarding with a bit of preparation and support.

-Getting prepared for the new littles who are coming and all the new adjustments, it is important to become educated on all things twins.
+When preparing for the new littles and adjustments, it is important to become educated on all things twins.
 The demands and responsibilities with twins are doubled and preparation is key.

-Attending an Expecting Twins class in your area will be incredibly helpful for you and your partner to ask questions and become informed on gear you will need for your babies and what you can do without.
-Information on how to get babies on a sleep schedule is a common question among twin parents, and through a class you will get useful information on how to implement these strategies when you bring your babies home.
+Attending an Expecting Twins class in your area will be incredibly helpful for you and your partner to ask questions and become informed on the gear you will need for your babies and what you can do without.
+Information on how to get babies on a sleep schedule is a common question among twin parents, and through a class, you will get helpful information on how to implement these strategies when you bring your babies home.
 Also, how to feed babies at the same time is often twin parents’ number one concern.
-Taking a breastfeeding class and sleep class geared specifically for twins will help prepare parents in the long run and leave you well-equipped for what’s to expect.
+Taking breastfeeding and sleep classes specifically for twins will help prepare parents in the long run and leave you well-equipped for what’s to expect.

-We also highly suggest a CPR class to anyone who will look after babies, as this will add peace of mind to prepare in any unexpected situation.
+We also highly suggest a CPR class to anyone looking after babies, as this will add peace of mind to prepare for any unexpected situation.

-We encourage that all the preparation be done by 30 weeks, as over 50% of moms carrying multiple babies may be put on modified bedrest for the remainder of the pregnancy.
-Having your stroller and car seats are a must early on, in addition to their sleeping solutions.
-Everything else gear-wise can be done online!
+We encourage having all the preparation done by 30 weeks, as over 50% of moms carrying multiple babies may be put on modified bed rest for the remainder of the pregnancy.
+Having your double stroller and car seats is a must early on, in addition to their sleeping solutions.
+You can do everything else gear-wise online!

 Help is a Must!